Introduction to Agile Development Cycle

 Phases of Agile Development Cycle

-The Agile development Life Cycle can be divided into 5 different phases, which are:
+The Agile development Life Cycle can be divided into 5 different phases:

 In this phase, the objective of the software and how the user interface will appear is finalized, based on the client’s requirement and interaction.
 It also defines the business opportunities and the time required to complete the project.
 Thus, this phase clearly clarifies the client’s expectations related to the project.